rezwyi/appletunity/README.md

 Appletunity
 ===========

-The project is closed.
+The project is no longer supported.
+If you need to see the code of the project, see the early commits.
 Thank you all!

-## Copyright

-See LICENSE file.